Bronchiectasis is a type of scarring in the lungs. Mucus can collect in the scarred area and infections occur in this mucus.

-If your child has Bx, you should take them to see your family doctor when they:
+If your child has Bx, you should take them to see your family doctor when:

-- have a bad cold with a runny green nose
+- they have a bad cold with a runny green nose

-- are coughing more than normal
+- they are coughing more than normal

-are breathing faster than normal
+- they are breathing faster than normal

-have pain in their chest
+- they have pain in their chest

-- are tired and not eating or drinking as well as normal
+- they are tired and not eating or drinking as well as normal

-- gets suddenly more unwell
+- get suddenly more unwell

-- coughs up a large amount of blood
+- cough up blood

 - is having difficulty talking because they are so short of breath